Note: see session law sections for effective dates.

 (3) the request must state the period of time for which the variance is requested.

 The commissioner may grant a permanent variance when conditions under which the variance is requested do not affect the health or safety of persons being served by the licensed program, nor compromise the qualifications of staff to provide services.
 The permanent variance shall expire as soon as the conditions that warranted the variance are modified in any way.
 Any applicant or license holder must inform the commissioner of any changes or modifications that have occurred in the conditions that warranted the permanent variance.
 Failure to advise the commissioner shall result in revocation of the permanent variance and may be cause for other sanctions under sections 245A.06 and 245A.07.

 The commissioner's decision to grant or deny a variance request is final and not subject to appeal under the provisions of chapter 14.

-In addition to the other requirements of this section, an individual, corporation, partnership, voluntary association, other organization, or controlling individual applying for a license to place children for adoption must:
+In addition to the other requirements of this section, an individual or organization applying for a license to place children for adoption must:

 (1) incorporate as a nonprofit corporation under chapter 317A;

 (2) file with the application for licensure a copy of the disclosure form required under section 259.37, subdivision 2;

 (3) provide evidence that a bond has been obtained and will be continuously maintained throughout the entire operating period of the agency, to cover the cost of transfer of records to and storage of records by the agency which has agreed, according to rule established by the commissioner, to receive the applicant agency's records if the applicant agency voluntarily or involuntarily ceases operation and fails to provide for proper transfer of the records.
 The bond must be made in favor of the agency which has agreed to receive the records; and